Malschuetzky/jSumTTest/README.md

 + students
 + reviewers
 + researchers
-+ fellow psychologists &Psi; and higher ed researchers :mortar_board: using quantitative methods as well as all other stats-nerds...
++ especially fellow psychologists &Psi; and higher ed researchers :mortar_board: using quantitative methods as well as all other stats-nerds...

 We salute you :vulcan_salute: